This post contains affiliate links. If you click and make a purchase, I may receive a commission. Thanks.

 Here are some study results from Tetrahexyldecyl Ascorbate topical application:

-I chose Rosehip oil because of its anti-aging properties.
-Rosehip seed oil is one of few carrier oils that can offer effective anti-aging benefits.
+I chose Rosehip oil because it is one of few carrier oils that can offer effective anti-aging benefits.
 This is thanks to its high vitamin A content.
 You see, Vitamin A consists of several nutritional compounds, including retinoids.
 Retinoids are known for their ability to fade scars, reduce hyperpigmentation and other visible signs of aging when used regularly.

 Another reason to choose Rosehip oil, is that it has a pretty good fatty acid profile.
 It has high levels of linoleic acid (omega 6) and alpha-linolenic acid (omega 3) – the fatty acids that our skin craves the most.